mushahadur/Task-From-ICT-Layer/README.md

 # Server Side Rendering using Datatable JS <a name="server_side_rendering"></a>

 Server-Side Rendering (SSR) with DataTables involves loading and processing large datasets directly from the server.
-It's particularly useful when dealing with extensive data to avoid overwhelming the client-side resources or when you want to enable features like sorting, searching, and pagination with large datasets.
+It's particularly useful when dealing with extensive data to avoid overwhelming the client-side resources or when I want to enable features like sorting, searching, and pagination with large datasets.

 ## Example Steps for Server-Side Rendering: